Overview

 The Agent Directory Service (ADS) is a distributed directory service designed to store metadata for AI agent applications.
 This metadata, stored as directory records, enables the discovery of agent applications with specific skills for solving various problems.
 The implementation features distributed directories that interconnect through a content-routing protocol.
 This protocol maps agent skills to directory record identifiers and maintains a list of directory servers currently hosting those records.
 Directory records are identified by globally unique names that are routable within a DHT (Distributed Hash Table) to locate peer directory servers.
 Similarly, the skill taxonomy is routable in the DHT to map skillsets to records that announce those skills.

-The Agent Directory leverages the OASF to describe agents and provides a set of APIs and tools to build, store, publish and discover agents across the network by their attributes and constraints.
+The Agent Directory leverages the OASF to describe AI agents and provides a set of APIs and tools to build, store, publish and discover AI agents across the network by their attributes and constraints.
 Directory also leverages the CSIT for continuous system integration and testing across different versions, environments, and features.

 Each directory record must include skills from a defined taxonomy, as specified in the Taxonomy of AI Agent Skills from the OASF.
 While all record data is modeled using the OASF, only skills are leveraged for content routing in the distributed network of directory servers.
 The ADS specification is under active development and is published as an Internet Draft at ADS Spec.
 The source code is available in the ADS Spec sources.
 The current reference implementation, written in Go, provides server and client nodes with gRPC and protocol buffer interfaces.
 The directory record storage is built on ORAS (OCI Registry As Storage), while data distribution uses the zot OCI server implementation.